 President and Chief Executive Officer

-Karine is a Canadian lawyer with 20 years experience in the entertainment industry.
+Karine is a Canadian lawyer with 20 years’ experience in the entertainment industry.
 Based in Montreal, she began her career as an attorney for two large law firms in Canada were she practiced litigation, commercial and corporate law in addition to entertainment law.
 She has been CEO of Mediabiz since 2002, and has been involved in raising equity, fund management and financial engineering for media groups, international banks, funds (sovereign, private and pension), producers and distributors, including major and independent entertainment entities throughout Asia, the Middle East, North America and Europe.
 Through Mediabiz and its affiliates, Karine has acted as executive producer, producer and/or financier for more than 40 TV or film projects.
 Mediabiz also lent her services to the Lagardère Group for which she acted as COO for one of its financing entities.
 Karine’s expertise in film and TV financing led her to advise Belgium and the Czech Republic on their tax incentive structures.
 Mediabiz also advised Airbus and EADS on their industrial offsets in South Africa.
 Before joining Mediabiz, Karine worked for a US independent film and television production and distribution company in Los Angeles where, as senior vice-president and head of business affairs, she managed legal, financial and commercial operations.
 Karine is the president of the production divisions and acts as producer.
 She supervises the production operations and follows-up on the development, financial, production and exploitation processes of each project.
-She also manages the affiliated equity funds TGE Capital and Mediabiz Investments and is a member of their respective investment committee.
+She also manages the affiliated equity funds and is a member of their respective investment committee.
 Karine is recognized as one of the leading Canadian women in entertainment and has received the Canadian Screen Awards for `Best Dramatic Mini-series or TV Movie’ for Magic Beyond Words: The JK Rowling Story (2013) and was nominated for Maïna (2014) in the Best Movie category.
 She is a recipient of the 2017 Business Women of Quebec Award and a member of the International Women’s Forum (IWF).
 Finally, Karine is co-founder and co-managing partner of Cirrina Holdings, a media group based in Santa Monica launched in 2017 by Mediabiz and DMH Holdings.

 VP Business and Legal Affairs